|

 ·

-Judges will be looking for
+Judges will be looking for your horse

-your horse to lead easily without hesitation.
+to lead easily without hesitation.

 ·

-This obstacle is designed
+This obstacle is designed to show the

-to show the horses trust in the handler.
+horses trust in the handler.

 ·

-This obstacle begins once
+This obstacle begins once the fly

-the fly mask/ blindfold is on the horse.
+mask/ blindfold is on the horse.

 ·

-The highest scores are
+The highest scores are given to the

-given to the horse/rider team that demonstrates an athletic
+horse/rider team that demonstrates an athletic dismount;

-led to and/or through the obstacle.
+willingly led to and/or through the obstacle.

 ·

-Points are deducted for an
+Points are deducted for an awkward,

-lead to or through the obstacle.
+unwilling to lead to or through the obstacle.

 ·

-This is a task in the
+This is a task in the Extreme Cowboy

-into the chalk and brands a tied horse on a specific part of the
+branding iron into the chalk and brands a tied horse on

-body, such as the hip or shoulder; puts the branding iron back in
+shoulder; puts the branding iron back in the chalk

-the chalk bucket; remounts and rides to the next obstacle.
+bucket; remounts and rides to the next obstacle.

 ·

-Riders are judged and
+Riders are judged and scored on their

-scored on their dismount; their approach to the horse that is to be
+dismount; their approach to the horse that is to be

-branded; application of the brand; how well the contestant’s horse
+branded; application of the brand; how well the

-stood ground tied and their remount.
+contestant’s horse stood ground tied and their remount.

 ·

-High points are given for
+High points are given for an athletic

-an athletic dismount, a quiet approach to the horse that is to be
+dismount, a quiet approach to the horse that is to be

-branded, smooth application of the brand; the rider’s horse
+branded, smooth application of the brand; the rider’s

 ·

-Points will be deducted
+Points will be deducted for an

-for an uncoordinated dismount; a sloppy, fast approach that spooks
+uncoordinated dismount; a sloppy, fast approach that

-and departure.
+an uncoordinated remount and departure.

 ·

-This obstacle is
+This obstacle is constructed by

-with two of the jumps set in a vertical pattern that has a
+two of the jumps set in a vertical pattern that has a

 connecting horizontal jump.